FNNDSC/pl-covidnet-train/README.rst

 the COVIDx dataset.
 The detailed description of the COVIDx dataset can be found here: https://github.com/lindawangg/COVID-Net/blob/master/docs/COVIDx.md

-2) Run the pl-covidnet-train plugin, which uses the COVIDx dataset as input, and run the actual COVID-Net training process.
+2) Run the pl-covidnet-train plugin, which uses the COVIDx dataset (output of previous step) as input, and run the COVID-Net training process.

 Prerequisites
 --------